vinicius-ianni/gophp7-ext/index.md

 We're going to need easy ways to help people get up and running.
 To start with we're aiming for vagrant boxes to help with quick development setup (joepferguson is in charge) - besides using rasmus's excellent php7 box <https://atlas.hashicorp.com/rasmus/boxes/php7dev> we'll also need windows boxes, and possibly some different virtual backends (parallels, hyper-v, vmware) for the php7dev box beyond virtualbox

+### Write the documentation for our helpers

+If you already know a bit about extensions, or you find more information somewhere (or overhear people getting help in channel), please take a moment to capture those thoughts and offer them as a pull request to this site.

 ## Contact us

 We're in #gophp7-ext on freenode, come and say hi!